Why is Menorca a great family destination?

 Aside from its amazing beaches, Menorca offers a treasure trove of family-friendly activities for all ages.
 Adventurous families can follow the historic Camí de Cavalls, a scenic coastal trail that encircles the island and has many child-friendly sections, perfect for walking or cycling, and even will often have friendly farm animals grazing happily along the trail.
 Visit our Go Hike Guide to learn more.

-Above: children enjoying animals found grazing on Menorca's Cami de Cavalls
+Above: enjoying animals found grazing alongside Menorca's spectacular Cami de Cavalls

 Visiting the island's lighthouses is also a fun family outing (check out our Go Faro Guide to learn more).
 Or a visit to the Isla del Rey in the Port of Mahón is a wonderful day trip for families (visit our Go Isla del Rey Guide to learn more.